 The southwest monsoon blows in from the equatorial Pacific, bringing ample (sometimes excessive) rainfall and gusty winds that can transform into deadly typhoons.
 The rains bring welcome water for farmers toiling in rice fields, but sometimes cause havoc in riverside settlements and denuded hills (where the rains cause intermittent landslides).

 Habagat, unfortunately, also brings typhoons: the kind that, in the worst possible cases, kill thousands and cost billions in reconstruction costs afterward.
 Fortunately, Filipinos have ways of dealing with typhoons.
-Read our tips for traveling during typhoon season for what to expect when a typhoon makes landfall in the Philippines, and how to deal.

-Haze.
 Visitors to Cebu in October 2015 had an unpleasant surprise waiting: the haze that usually hovers over Indonesia, Singapore and Malaysia had blown over to the Philippines as well, thanks to the unusual confluence of a recent typhoon and the habagat winds.

 The haze usually affects Southeast Asia between June and November.
-The Philippines had largely escaped its effects till 2015; there's no guarantee that the scenario won't repeat itself again in the years to come.
+The Philippines had largely escaped its effects till 2015; there's no guarantee that the scenario won't repeat itself in the years to come.
 In haze-affected Singapore, locals turn to the National Environment Agency for haze updates and tips.